Blog

 Templates to download

-I have created a template for you, where the subheadings are given and you have to link the model to get the cash numbers!
-You can download the same from here.
+A template has been created for you, where the subheadings are given and you have to link the model to get the cash numbers!
 You can go through the case and fill in the yellow boxes.
-I also recommend that you try to create this structure on your own (so that you get a hang of what information is to be recorded).
+You are also recommended to try to create this structure on your own (so that you get a hang of what information is to be recorded).

 Next Steps